anseki/plain-draggable/README.md

 draggable.snap = {y: 30}; // Horizontal Line (Y: 30px)
 ```

 The other property can be an Object that has one or both of `start` and `end` properties that indicate a coordinate on the axis.
-This Object indicates the range and length of the line.
+This Object indicates the range on the axis for the line.

 ```js
 draggable.snap = {x: '50%', y: {start: 5, end: '50%'}}; // Vertical Line (X: 50%, Y: 5px ..
 50%)